zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 This method specifies the video-stream type of the remote user to be received by the local user when the remote user sends dual streams.

--   If dual-stream mode is enabled by calling `enableDualStreamMode`, you will receive the high-video stream by default.
-This method allows the application to adjust the corresponding video-stream type according to the size of the video windows to save the bandwidth and calculation resources.
+-   If dual-stream mode is enabled by calling the `enableDualStreamMode` method, you receive the high-stream video by default.
+This method allows the app to adjust the corresponding video-stream type according to the size of the video window to save the bandwidth and resources.

--   If dual-stream mode is not enabled, you will receive the high-video stream by default.
+-   If dual-stream mode is not enabled, you receive the high-stream video by default.

-The result after calling this method will be returned in `didApiCallExecute`.
-The Agora SDK receives the high-video stream by default to save the bandwidth.
-If needed, users can switch to the low-video stream using this method.
+The result after calling this method is returned in the `didApiCallExecute` callback.
+The Agora SDK receives the high-stream video by default to save the bandwidth.
+If needed, users can switch to the low-stream video using this method.

 <table>
 <colgroup>